Dear Youth Pastor,

 I know you do this very difficult work because you do love God and because you love students; because you understand the great urgency, the confusion, the daily struggle with self-worth, the incredible vulnerability of this time.
 The LGBTQ teens you will rub shoulders with this week are experiencing this in ways that you can’t imagine.

-They live with a far higher chance of wounding themselves or killing themselves than other teenagers.
-They are likely to be straddled with addictions they’ve grasped to try and cope with terrible pain.
+They live with a far higher chance of hurting themselves than other teenagers.
+They are likely to be burdened with addictions they’ve grasped to try and cope with terrible pain, inflicted larger by Christians.
 They are far more likely to be expelled from their Christian homes and alienated from Christian community.

 They rarely feel able to let the truest parts of themselves be seen, and so they spend much of their time hiding in plain sight—especially in the Church.